flatten-official/flatten-somalia/scripts/README.md

 ## Running a script in production

+You will need to get a MongoDB URI from Martin to connect to the database.

-Same as running your script on staging however your `.env` file should be as follows.
+1. Same as running your script on staging however your `.env` file should be as follows.

 ```
 SCRIPT_NAME=<SCRIPT_NAME>